AllanHasegawa/PassosDoImpeachment-server/README.md

     # or to automatically build the webapp:
     $ npm run autopackage
     ```

+6. Add the server URL (the same used in `configuration.yml`) to the `ServerInfo.js` file.
+This is the URL the web app will use to fetch the data.

-6. Go back to the root directory of the project (where `configuration.yml` is located), and run the database migrations:
+7. Go back to the root directory of the project (where `configuration.yml` is located), and run the database migrations:

     ```
     # Check if everything is ready to migrate